 The OptiPlex 7020 has been running great and is near-silent although it technically has a couple of small-diameter fans on the CPU heatsink and in the front.
 Temperatures on the dual-core i3-4160 are around 36 C at idle and it rarely exceeds that in a room kept around 73 F. Obviously, with the socketed desktop-class CPU power consumption will be higher than the embedded AMD CPU in the T620 Plus, but should still be reasonable with a relatively low 54 TDP on the i3-4160.

 Once I have a chance to hook up a watt meter I will be sure to update this post with formal readings.
 With power management enabled in hiadaptive mode, idle power is about 25W, an increase of 7W from the T620 Plus.
-On the flip side, the i3-4160 is substantially more powerful than the anemic-by-comparison AMD GX-420CA in the T620 Plus.
+This can be lowered further to ~23.5W or so by setting the power management mode to "minimum" and unplugging the optical drive.
+On the flip side, this platform is substantially more powerful than the anemic-by-comparison AMD GX-420CA in the T620 Plus.

 Overall, I'm very satisfied with this new-to-me replacement hardware, which was probably a lightly-used office PC from some random company in its past life before it went off-lease and was refurbished.
 Thanks to its relatively strong CPU (at least for consumer-grade routing purposes) it should be more than powerful enough to handle gigabit-class internet, as long as nothing physically breaks.